Director of Parent Experience

 🎙️ Student Perspective: Rourke on Switching to Alpha

-In her own voice, a 12-year-old former NYC student describes why her family relocated for Alpha, and what education feels like when designed around mastery rather than memorization.
+In her own voice, a 12-year-old former NYC student describes why her family relocated for Alpha, and what education looks like when designed around mastery rather than memorization.

 👉 Watch the student interview (18 min)